A weak inequality in fractional homogeneous Sobolev spaces: Introduction

-The proof of Proposition \ref{proposition1} is now complete. \end{proof} We review the definition of homogeneous Triebel-Lizorkin spaces.
-We fix through out the whole paper the function $\psi\in\Sw(\bbbr^n)$, and $\psi$ satisfies the following conditions
+We review the definition of homogeneous Triebel-Lizorkin spaces.
+Through out the whole paper, we fix the Schwartz function $\psi\in\Sw_0(\bbbr^n)$ and the positive finite constant $C_{\psi}$ whose value is solely determined by $\psi$, that satisfy the following conditions,